AndrewSomorjai/mdn-model-view-projection/README.md

 # Model View Projection
 ## Understanding WebGL coordinate spaces

 This content kit explores how to take data within a WebGL project, and project it into the proper spaces to display it on the screen.
 It assumes a knowledge of basic matrix math using translation, scale, and rotation matrices.
 It explains the three core matrices that are typically used to represent a 3d object: the model, view and projection matrices.
+A "Simple Camera" demo was added to this repo.

 Lesson                  | JSFiddle                                                 | Code                                                    | Time Estimation |
 ----------------------- | ---------------------------------------------------------| ---------------------------------------------------------------- | ------ |